 Make sure to pay attention to what your clients say and ensure you listen with both your heart and your mind.

-The greatest sales person is one who asks the right questions, listens and observes intently and speaks only when needed.
+The wisest and greatest sales person is one who asks the right questions, listens and observes intently and speaks only when needed.

 3. Slowness In Responding To Clients

 While you are not expected to respond to calls or texts within seconds, do your best to be prompt and responsive during working hours.